 Rates of drug-resistant infections are rising around the world, according to the World Health Organization.
 These infections, called methicillin-resistant Staphylococcus aureus (MRSA) infections, don’t respond to traditional treatments for bacterial infections, such as penicillin.

-MRSA in the elderly is a serious problem, especially in institutional settings, where they have a higher risk of death from the disease as a result of its resistance to typical antibiotics.
-While the spread of MRSA infections are most common in hospitals, people with poor functional status are more susceptible to carrying MRSA, and therefore any institutional setting, including nursing homes, must take precautions.
+MRSA in the elderly is a serious problem, especially in institutional settings, where seniors have a higher risk of death from the disease as a result of its resistance to typical antibiotics.
+While the spread of MRSA infections is most common in hospitals, people with poor functional status are more susceptible to carrying MRSA, and therefore any institutional setting — including nursing homes — must take precautions.

-MRSA is most common as a skin infection, as “staph” are common bacteria that live on the skin.
+MRSA is most common as a skin infection because Staphylococci — or staph — are common bacteria that live on the skin.
 They cause infection whenever they enter the skin through a cut or sore.
-A person can also become infected with MRSA when the bacteria move inside of the body through a catheter, breathing tube, or other entry point.
+A person can also become infected with MRSA when the bacteria move inside of the body through a catheter, a breathing tube, or another entry point.